-At GISF, our members represent over 100 humanitarian organisations.
-Together, they work in a total of 130 countries.
+At GISF, our members represent over 130 humanitarian organisations, working all over the world.
 When delivering their vital services across the globe, safety and security are key.
 This is where security risk management comes in.

-Oxfam, for example, currently has over 10,000 staff working to fight poverty in more than 90 countries.
+Oxfam, for example, currently has around 10,000 staff working in 85 countries.
 The risks that Oxfam faces are plenty, and it is the job of a security focal point to understand what these are and take action to mitigate them.

 Aid workers, programmes, and organisations as a whole face varying levels of risk in carrying out their work globally.
 Organisations, therefore, must put in place security risk management practices that enable them to effectively reach those most in need while still meeting their duty of care obligations towards staff.

 Humanitarian security risk management is a means to an end and not an end in itself.
-It is a set of tools that aim to support organisations in continuing to carry out their work while putting in place safeguards that ensure that the organisation’s most important assets – their people – are not unduly placed at risk.
+It supports organisations to carry out their work while putting in place safeguards that ensure that the organisation’s most important assets – their people – are not unduly placed at risk.

 Safety versus security